Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Management Expertise: DRC Experience Reduces Execution Risk

-Rome's leadership team collectively provides over 75 years of direct Democratic Republic of Congo operational experience, a differentiating factor given the jurisdiction's complexity.
+Rome's leadership team collectively provides decades of direct Democratic Republic of Congo operational experience, a differentiating factor given the jurisdiction's complexity.
 Exploration Manager Jamie Anderson's seven-year tenure at Alphamin, including direct involvement in the Bisie tin project's development, offers institutional knowledge of the specific geological setting, local regulatory environment, and community engagement requirements.
 This experience directly transfers to Rome's adjacent Bisie North project, reducing the learning curve associated with greenfield exploration in challenging jurisdictions.

 The management team's complementary skill sets extend beyond geology and operations.
 Chief Financial Officer Philip Knowles' experience at publicly traded diamond companies Firestone and Stellar, both of which operated African assets, provides relevant financial management and capital markets expertise.
 Non-Executive Directors Marc Mathenz and Edouard Etienvre contribute corporate finance, mergers and acquisitions, and natural resources sector investment experience, strengthening Rome's capacity for corporate development transactions, capital raising, and strategic partnership evaluation as the project advances.